 Whether you feel your back pain is chronic or acute, if you’re in pain for more than two weeks and haven’t seen any relief in your symptoms, we highly advise you to get medical help.
 Finding a physical therapy center and making an appointment is a wonderful place to start whether the discomfort is new or you know you’ve injured something.
 Our physical therapists will provide strengthening and mobility routines that are specifically tailored to your requirements.

 Acute back pain generally goes away after a few weeks.
 Chronic pain, on the other hand, seldom improves without medical assistance.
 Why?
 While home cures and short-term back pain treatments are beneficial, they only give temporary relief and do not address the root causes of persistent pain.
+If you’re faced with the possibility of surgery, it’s important to choose the right surgeon for your condition.
+For information on whether you should choose a neurosurgeon vs orthopedic surgeon, read our related blog.

 Causes of Upper Back Pain When Breathing